WilliamAnimate/encore/README.md

 - Windows 10/11[^1]

-[^1]: I don't care about Windows, and eventually I will make it **only** work on Unix-like platforms, such as overusing file descriptors.
+[^1]: I don't care about Windows, and eventually I will make it **only** work on Unix-like platforms, such as Linux, MacOS, and possibly \*BSDs.
 The intent is to make the software **unusable on Windows**.
-A custom license clause will then be added to forbid the usage of the software on systems developed by Microsoft.
+A custom license clause will then be added to forbid the usage of the software on systems primilarly developed by Microsoft.